dPhantum/syDB/README.md

 </code></pre>

 <p>
-	That is the power and flexlibility of the syDB ORM, but yet there is much more.
+	That is the power and flexibility of the syDB ORM, but yet there is much more.
 	You may execute any number of <code>raw</code> queries prior to the <code>query</code>
-	parameter, the only reststriction is that they will not return any records, only one query is permitted to fetch, and that is the <code>query</code> pararmeter.
+	parameter, the only restriction is that they will not return any records, only one query is permitted to fetch, and that is the <code>query</code> parameter.
-	Unlike other ORM's this one doesn't restict you purely to direct mapping to database objects but also is flexible to serve as a transient database API.
+	Unlike other ORM's this one doesn't restrict you purely to direct mapping to database objects but also is flexible to serve as a transient database API.
 </p>